Clarocque95/Excel.Coffee.Sales/Coffee.Sales.Excel.Project.md

 ### Step 13
 Copied the "TotalSales" worksheet and create a new worksheet which I renamed "CountryBarChart".
 Modified the pivot table by removing everything except "Sum of Sales" and added "Country".
-Thus, the pivot table shows total sales for every country.
 I then created a pivot chart using the data from the pivot table.
 This bar chart will show total sales for every country.

 ### Step 14
-Copied the "TotalSales" worksheet and create a new worksheet which I renamed "CountryBarChart.
-Modified the pivot table by removing everything except "Sum of Sales" and added "Country".
-Thus, the pivot table shows total sales for every country.
+Copied the "TotalSales" worksheet and create a new worksheet which I renamed "TopCustomers".
+Modified the pivot table by removing "Country" and added "Customer Name".
+Also, with the help of value filters feature, the pivot only shows the top 5 customers (customers with most sales).
 I then created a pivot chart using the data from the pivot table.
-This bar chart will show total sales for every country.

 ### Step 15
-Copied the "TotalSales" worksheet and create a new worksheet which I renamed "CountryBarChart.
-Modified the pivot table by removing everything except "Sum of Sales" and added "Country".
-Thus, the pivot table shows total sales for every country.
+Copied the "TotalSales" worksheet and create a new worksheet which I renamed "SalesBarChart".
+Modified the pivot table by removing "Quarters".
 I then created a pivot chart using the data from the pivot table.
-This bar chart will show total sales for every country.
+This side-by-side bar chart will show total sales for every coffee type by year.

-Here is the final dashboard.
-Once again, this dashboard is fully dynamic with
+### Step 16
+Created two more pivot tables within a new sheet called "Dashboard".
+These pivot tables act like cards in Power BI and Tableau.
+The first pivot table shows the total sales and the second pivot table shows the total transactions.

+### Step 17
+Added the timeline, all three slicers and every chart to the dashboard worksheet and verified that all filters are working properly.